The Center provides support services for interplanetary and moon missions and also promotes the development of radio science activities.

-The SDSA shares a part of the facilities and infrastructures with the Sardinia Radio Telescope (SRT), but has its own equipment and a specific control center to communicate with space vehicles.
-The SRT, manufactured by the INAF (National Institute for Astrophysics) in cooperation with the Italian Space Agency, the Sardinia Region and the Ministry of Education, University and Research, is designed for radio astronomy and is managed by the INAF.
+The Sardinia Deep Space Antenna (SDSA) shares part of the infrastructure of the Sardinia Radio Telescope (SRT) but also has its own equipment and a dedicated control center to ensure communication with spacecraft.
+Built by the Italian National Institute of Astrophysics (INAF) in partnership with the Italian Space Agency, the Region Sardinia and the Ministry of University and Research, the SRT focuses on radio astronomy and is operated by INAF.

 The SDSA is officially part of NASA's Deep Space Network (DSN), but it is also meant to provide communication and navigation services for European interplanetary spacecraft missions in connection with ESA's ESTRACK network.
 The SDSA was established following agreements signed by ASI and INAF and an ad-hoc ASI-NASA agreement, which ensures its use for a multiplicity of interplanetary missions in cooperation with NASA's Jet Propulsion Laboratory (JPL).
 The Sardinia Space Antenna will enable scientists to pick up even the faintest signals emitted by interplanetary satellites and probes traveling in deep space.

 The final phase of the Cassini mission marked the debut of the Sardinia Deep Space Antenna, which tracked the very last days of the spacecraft before it plunged into Saturn's atmosphere on September 15 last.